 - Melt coco butter with food coloring.
-For the bonbons in the picture of this post, I used a combination of red and white Power Flowers.
+For the bonbons in the picture of this post, I used a combination of red and white Power Flowers, other options are available through Amazon or special stores.
 1/4 of a flower is more than enough to color a mold.

 - Apply a thin layer of the molten coco butter to polycarbonate chocolate molds.
 Apply colors you want to show on the outside first; e.g. first red and then a layer of white as a ‘base’ coat.
 Silicon molds can also be used but will not result in the same glossy finish as when using polycarbonate.

 - Fill the molds with tempered chocolate (Section 1).
 Tap the molds to remove air bubbles.
 Turn the molds upside down and let the chocolate drip out.
 Clean the outside of the mold with a scraper.
 The inside of the mold should only be covered with a small layer of chocolate.